neuroendocrine tumour

 Read More »

-Paraganglioma is a rare tumour that arises from paraganglion cells, specialized cells of the autonomic nervous system.
-These cells normally help regulate functions such as blood pressure, heart rate, and the body’s response to stress.
-Paragangliomas are neuroendocrine tumours, meaning they arise from cells that release hormones or hormone-like substances in response to nerve signals. …
+Paraganglioma is a rare neuroendocrine tumor that arises from specialized cells called paraganglion cells.
+Paraganglion cells are part of the autonomic nervous system, which operates without conscious control.
+They normally help regulate blood pressure, heart rate, and the body’s response to stress, and some types release hormones called catecholamines (such as adrenaline and noradrenaline) into …

 Read More »